zilishen/documentation/content/nginx/admin-guide/monitoring/logging.md

 error_log logs/error.log warn;
 ```

-In this case, messages of `warn`, `error` `crit`, `alert`, and `emerg` levels are logged.
+In this case, messages above the `warn` level are logged.
+That includes `warn`, `error` `crit`, `alert`, and `emerg` levels.

 The default setting of the error log works globally.
 To override it, place the [error_log](https://nginx.org/en/docs/ngx_core_module.html#error_log) directive in the `main` (top-level) configuration context.
 Settings in the `main` context are always inherited by other configuration levels (`http`, `server`, `location`).
-The `error_log` directive can be also specified at the [http](https://nginx.org/en/docs/http/ngx_http_core_module.html#http), [stream](https://nginx.org/en/docs/stream/ngx_stream_core_module.html#stream), `server` and [location](https://nginx.org/en/docs/http/ngx_http_core_module.html#location) levels and overrides the setting inherited from the higher levels.
-In case of an error, the message is written to only one error log, the one closest to the level where the error has occurred.
-However, if several `error_log` directives are specified on the same level, the message are written to all specified logs.
+The `error_log` directive can be also specified at the [http](https://nginx.org/en/docs/http/ngx_http_core_module.html#http), [stream](https://nginx.org/en/docs/stream/ngx_stream_core_module.html#stream), `server` and [location](https://nginx.org/en/docs/http/ngx_http_core_module.html#location) levels.
+Settings at lower levels override the settings inherited from the higher levels.
+Each error message is written only once to the error log closest to the level where the error has occurred.
+However, if several `error_log` directives are specified on the same level, the message is written to all specified logs.

 > **Note:** The ability to specify multiple `error_log` directives on the same configuration level was added in NGINX Open Source  version [1.5.2](https://nginx.org/en/CHANGES).

 <span id="access_log"></span>
-## Setting Up the Access Log
+## Set Up the Access Log

-NGINX writes information about client requests in the access log right after the request is processed.
-By default, the access log is located at **logs/access.log**, and the information is written to the log in the predefined **combined** format.
-To override the default setting, use the [log_format](https://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) directive to change the format of logged messages, as well as the [access_log](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) directive to specify the location of the log and its format.
+NGINX records client requests in the access log right after the request is processed.
+The [access_log](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) directive specifies the location of the log and its format.
+By default, the access log is located at **logs/access.log**.
+The format of logged messages is the predefined **combined** format.
+To change the format of logged messages, use the [log_format](https://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) directive.
 The log format is defined using variables.

-The following examples define the log format that extends the predefined **combined** format with the value indicating the ratio of gzip compression of the response.
-The format is then applied to a virtual server that enables compression.
+The following example extends the predefined **combined** format by specifying the `gzip ratio` keyword.
+This enables gzip compression of the response in a virtual server.

 ```nginx
 http {